 On this page, we outline a number of things to help support you to get Fan Fit to work.
 The main issue we have found so far is that the app sometimes does not track steps.
+This usually relates to having the correct additional tracking apps, settings or permissions as noted below.
+If you have uninstalled the app and reinstalled it, this can also cause the connection to Google Fit or Apple Health to be lost.
+In this case, you should look under settings and try disconnecting and reconnecting Google Fit or Apple Health.
 Note that the app is designed primarily for a phone, but will work on a tablet if required.
-Note that there is currently no lost password function, please keep your password safe.
-We will add this in a future version.

-Granting access – When the app is first launched on iOS it asks the user to grant health access to it.
-If the user doesn’t do this the app would behave in the way described – no step data.
-It’s also worth noting that if it’s the first time the phone has been authorised to collect health data, there’s sometimes a delay within iOS before the data is available to the app.
+When the app is first launched on iOS it asks the user to grant health access to it, make sure you do this.
+If it’s the first time the phone has been authorised to collect health data, there’s sometimes a delay within iOS before the data is available to the app.
 So the first thing to do here is confirm that you have given permissions to the app to access health data.
 See the steps below or this PDF – Fan Fit – Tracking steps on iOS

 - Tap on sources at the bottom of the screen

-2. Tap on “Red Devils Fit” within the source list
+- Tap on the app within the source list

-4. Close and relaunch “Red Devils Fit” (double tap home button, and swipe upwards on the app in the list, then open the app again).
+- Close and relaunch the app (double tap home button, and swipe upwards on the app in the list, then open the app again).